-- Postdoctoral, Bejing Institute of Pharmacology and Toxicology, Bejing, China (2002)
+- Postdoctoral Fellowship, Beijing Institute of Pharmacology and Toxicology, Beijing, China (2002)

-- Ph.D., Pharmaceutical Sciences, Shenyang Pharmaceutical University, Shenyang Shi, Liaoning Sheng, China (1999)
+- Ph.D., Pharmaceutical Sciences, Shenyang Pharmaceutical University, Shenyang, China (1999)

-Liqin Zhao’s research focuses on brain aging, neurodegenerative (with an emphasis on Alzheimer’s disease) and neuropsychological disorders (with an emphasis on depression) that are investigated at both mechanistic and translational levels.
-Zhao has authored more than 50 research articles, 80 conference presentations, six patents (four granted), and served as an editor/reviewer for more than 30 medical research journals.
-She and her research have been featured by multiple news outlets including USC News, USC Trojan Family Magazine, USC Pharmacy Magazine, KU News, KU Chancellor’s Report, Lawrence 6News, Women’s Brain Health Initiative, Nature Medicine, and Alzheimer’s Association under Spotlight on Researchers Dedicated to Alzheimer’s.
+Liqin Zhao’s research focuses on neurobiology and neuroendocrinology of aging and neurodegenerative diseases with an emphasis on late-onset Alzheimer’s that are investigated at both mechanistic and translational levels.
+Zhao has authored over 50 research articles, 80 conference presentations, and six patents with four granted.
+She and her research have been featured by multiple news outlets including USC News, USC Trojan Family Magazine, USC Pharmacy Magazine, KU News, Lawrence 6News, NPR News, Nature Medicine, Society for Neuroscience, and Alzheimer’s Association under Spotlight on Researchers Dedicated to Alzheimer’s.

-At the KU School of Pharmacy, in addition to directing a research lab and training students on their research activities, Zhao teaches in both Pharm.D. and graduate (M.S. and Ph.D.) programs, with a teaching focus on the nervous system including both autonomic and central nervous system.
+At the KU School of Pharmacy, in addition to directing a research lab, Zhao teaches in both Pharm.D. and graduate (M.S. and Ph.D.) programs, with a teaching focus on pharmacology of the nervous system including both autonomic and central nervous system.
 Dr. Zhao also directs the “Beyond the Lab” career development program.